 - How are varicose veins treated?

 Generally, individuals who have acquired varicose and who don’t feel any discomfort or pain may not need any treatment.
-Otherwise, an appointment with a vein doctor in Peterson will be in order.
+Otherwise, an appointment with a vein doctor in Paterson will be in order.
 The common treatments include surgery, stripping, sclerotherapy (a chemical is inserted into the varicose veins), radiofrequency, and laser treatment among others.

 - How do you know you have varicose veins?

 The appearance of varicose veins is very evident.
 When the veins, especially at the legs, begin to bulk, have twisted and lump appearance, and appear in blue or dark purple, you already have varicose veins.
 These are the common looks of varicose veins.
 While these don’t sound alarming, some discomforts can also be experienced such as pain, numbness, eczema, and discolored-looking legs.
 At this point when the varicose veins become a source of discomfort, set an appointment with Heart and Vascular Center in Passaic, New Jersey right away.

 - How complicated can varicose veins get?